The Perfect Server - Ubuntu 15.04 (nginx, BIND, Dovecot and ISPConfig 3)

 5. Synchronize the System Clock

-It is a good idea to synchronize the system clock with an NTP (network time protocol) server over the Internet when you run a physical server.
-In case you run a virtual server then you should skip this step.
-Just run
+It is a good idea to synchronize the system clock with an NTP (network time protocol) server over the Internet.
+Simply run

 apt-get install ntp ntpdate

 and your system time will always be in sync.

 6. Install Postfix, Dovecot, MariaDB, phpMyAdmin, rkhunter, binutils